 Volunteer sign-ups are also significant because when community members sign up, they typically give your organization their email addresses.
 Giving you their personal information is a sign users trust your organization and would like to hear more from you.
 So tracking volunteer sign-ups can become a way to measure an organization’s reputation as well.

 One of the main reasons why nonprofits should use Google Analytics involves donations tracking.
 Tracking donations allows you to compare the contributions you receive at different times of the year, as well as the contributions you receive from one year to the next.
-By keeping an eye on your donations, you can assess your outreach strategies and determine which ones are most successful.
+By keeping an eye on your donations page or when a user clicks your donate button, you can assess your outreach strategies and determine which ones are most successful.

 If you have resources online, you can track user downloads.
 If your organization is an animal shelter, you might have an online PDF that outlines the number of pets saved every year and the medical success stories you create through your community’s donations.
 If your organization is a conservation group, you might have materials online about how people can reduce their energy and resource consumption.
 Tracking downloads is a great way to generate data about how widely the community is receiving your message.